Try Live Demo

 Copy Embed Code

-The embed code is simple an iFrame that loading the sample page play.html and pre-populating the query paramtres to match that of the live stream you have selected.
+The embed code is a simple iFrame that loads the AMS default player play.html and pre-populates the query parameters to match those of the live stream you have selected.

 You can use the embed code to embed the player into your website or any other external application that can accept an iFrame.